KjetilIN/advent-of-code-2023/day_4/notes.md

 }
 ```

-To find the point for a single card
+To find the points for a single card
 1. Iterate over each winner number
 2. Check if the winning number is in the card number vector
-3. If it is add the total points based on if it is a match or not
+3. If we have a match - increment the total amout of points
+4. Return the total amount of points

 For the second part, I created a Card Container struct: